grand-27-master/grand-27-master/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers and designers
-- 🥅 2020 Goals: Contribute more to machine learning projects
+- 🥅 2021 Goals: Contribute more to development through internships
 - ⚡ Fun fact: I love to dance and play chess!
 ---